 The vehicle/Jeep charges per safari (4 hours) for various zones for a day visit and night stays are (as per 2017-18).
 You can refer to the list of Govt approved gypsy vehicles and their phone numbers.

 Points to note about the Park

-- Permit is required to enter the forest.
+- A permit is required to enter the forest.

-- Cancelling or rescheduling the permit is not allowed after booking.
+- Canceling or rescheduling the permit is not allowed after booking.

 - Entry is restricted only to the zone for which permit is obtained.

-- Walking or trekking inside the forest is prohibited except few places.
+- Walking or trekking inside the forest is prohibited except for a few places.

 - Private vehicles are not allowed inside.
 We need to hire Gypsy from registered vehicles.

 - Proof of identification (PAN card, Voter ID, etc) has to be shown at the entry of each zone.

 - Canteen food is available only at Dhikala, Bhijrani zones.
 For other zones, the kitchen is provided where we can cook food.

 - Avoid littering inside and do not shout/be noisy when spotting animals